AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/12.har/docs.en.md

 4. Activate "pref.har.capture" (you will have to restart the protection).

-5. Now reproduce the problem - open the app, use it, find ads in it, then turn off "pref.har.capture".
+5. Now reproduce the problem - open the app, use it, find ads in it.

+6. Now turn "pref.har.capture" off again.

-6. Go to app cache folder and find the .har files.
+7. Go to app cache folder and find the .har files.
 They are usually located in

   ** /storage/emulated/Android/data/com.adguard.android/cache/har**